John Orchard

 John is the pastor of a church in South Wales.

-I am the sole minister in Grace Church, a small (about 40 people) independent church in a deprived, post-industrial town in Bridgend, South Wales, United Kingdom.
+I am the sole minister in Grace Church, a small, independent church in a deprived, post-industrial town in South Wales.
 I lead several school assemblies each week and am a governor for two schools.
 Additionally, I am a part-time hospital chaplain and preach regularly in the open air.
 I am working to develop a residential model to disciple and provide employment for people from deprived backgrounds, particularly those who are homeless or suffer from addiction.